GeomScale/volesti/include/sos/README.md

 #### Next steps:

+* Dynamically switch between float -> double -> long double -> multiprecision when Matrices become ill-conditioned.
 * Create minimal example where high precision is needed
-* Write report of weekly progress
 * Parameter tuning
 * Choose Method for QR Decompositions dynamically.
 Benchmarks can be found [here](https://eigen.tuxfamily.org/dox/group__DenseDecompositionBenchmark.html).
 * Higher order corrector steps
 * Add Weighted Sum-of-Squares (WSOS) support
 * Add multivariate support
 * Implement Lagrange polynomials more efficiently (or find C++ library with sufficient precision.)
-* Speed up with Intel MKL (considering it is not open source we miht not use it !?) or other high-performance library
+* Speed up with Intel MKL (considering it is not open source we might not use it !?) or other high-performance library
 * Benchmarking with alfonso, SOSTOOLS, MOSEK, SeDuMi
 * Implementation/inspiration from  [4].
 In particular interesting are:
     * Positive definite rescaling matrix for added stability and monotonicity